If you were in Mr.

 Payton Meredith's Industrial

-line, which would break the circuit.
+circuit.
 That boy would be out like in musical chairs.
 The boys would do it all over again, till only one boy was left.
 My favorite class with Mr. Meredith was mechanical drawing.
 He taught us how to enjoy any task we were doing no matter how hard it might have been.
 He had an inner peace that none of the other male teachers had.
 I don't mean that he wasn't a good teacher, just the opposite,

 he was a great teacher.
 If one of us made a mistake he was there to help fix it.
 He taught us to use all of the shop tools safely.
 I have the fondest memories of him and his class.